fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_vWeather/README.md

 # NGSI-LD data model

-Eacy vThing of a city (e.g. Tokyo) is internally represented by the following entities
+Each vThing of a city (e.g. Tokyo) is internally represented by the following entities

 ## Thermometer vThingID: "WeatherTV/Tokyo_temp"